Dress up Your Home to Sell

 If you are on good terms with your neighbors and don’t mind asking politely for some care, that can be a great way to instantly improve the appearance of your neighborhood.
 Most neighborhoods have grassy areas that are designed for the community as a whole and making those look better will also help your area feel better to a prospective home buyer.
-Planting some flowers or caring for what is already planted can go a long way towards presenting an inviting appearance.
+Planting some flowers or caring for what is already planted can go a long way toward presenting an inviting appearance.

 Stick With What Is Visible

 The term “curb appeal” exists for a reason.
 When a buyer drives up to your home, he or she will envision living in the home.
 They want to feel that if they purchase your particular piece of real estate, they will enjoy coming home after work every day.
-The landscaping in the front yard, the condition of your porch or front door area and the condition of the driveway will all communicate positive or negative feelings on a first impression.
+The landscaping in the front yard, the condition of your porch or front door area, and the condition of the driveway will all communicate positive or negative feelings on a first impression.

 One of the challenges of selling a home is to get a prospective home buyer to accept some of the faults that are inevitably part of any piece of real estate.
 The easiest way to do that is to present the best possible look for your home.
 Grabbing a home buyer’s attention before they even get out of the car will land you a lot of leads.